johnwargo/pi-remind-hd/readme.md

 	sudo apt-get update
 	sudo apt-get upgrade

 The first command updates the local software repositories and the second command updates the Pi OS and associated files.

+Enable SP1 on the pi.
+Open the Pi menu (upper-left corner of the screen), select

 Install the [Google Calendar API Python files](https://developers.google.com/api-client-library/python/start/installation) along with date handling libraries using the following command: